Does radon gas cause cancer?

 Radon gas is a natural radioactive gas that comes from rocks and soils.
 Radon gas is found in the air at low levels outdoors, but it can sometimes build up to high concentrations indoors.
 When it builds up indoors, it can increase the risk of lung cancer.

 The average level of radon gas in UK homes is low, but levels can vary across the UK.
 Several areas, including south-west England and parts of Wales, may have higher levels.

 You can find out more about the levels of radon gas in your region on Public Health England’s UK Radon map.

-Cancer Research UK scientists have found that exposure to radon gas accounts for only 3% of all UK cases of lung cancer.
-The vast majority of radon-related lung cancers are caused jointly by radon gas and smoking.
-This means that these cancers could also be prevented by not smoking.
+Cancer Research UK scientists have found that exposure to indoor radon gas is linked to 4% of lung cancer cases in the UK.
+The vast majority of radon-related lung cancers are caused by a combination of both indoor radon gas and smoking.
+This means that most of these cancers could be prevented by not smoking.

-High radon gas levels can be reduced by increasing under-floor ventilation with a fan, and there are different options depending on how high radon gas levels are and whether you have solid or suspended floors.
-The most expensive options can cost up to £2,000 to install, including fees for a contractor, and then around £50 a year for running costs for the fan.
+High indoor radon gas levels can be reduced by increasing under-floor ventilation with a fan.
+There are different options depending on how high radon gas levels are and whether you have solid or suspended floors.
 New buildings can be made radon-proof at a very low extra cost.